pallets/flask/docs/deploying/uwsgi.rst

 =====

-uWSGI is a deployment option on servers like `nginx`_, `lighttpd`_, and `cherokee`_; see :ref:`deploying-fastcgi` and :ref:`deploying-wsgi-standalone`
+uWSGI is a deployment option on servers like `nginx`_, `lighttpd`_, and `cherokee`_; see :doc:`fastcgi` and :doc:`wsgi-standalone` for other options.
-for other options.
-To use your WSGI application with uWSGI protocol you will need a uWSGI server first. uWSGI is both a protocol and an application server;
-the application server can serve uWSGI, FastCGI, and HTTP protocols.
+To use your WSGI application with uWSGI protocol you will need a uWSGI server first. uWSGI is both a protocol and an application server; the application server can serve uWSGI, FastCGI, and HTTP protocols.

 The most popular uWSGI server is `uwsgi`_, which we will use for this guide.
 Make sure to have it installed to follow along.

 .. admonition:: Watch Out